gwarmstrong/friendly-guacamole/README.md

-# friendly-guacamole :avocado:
+# Friendly Guacamole :avocado:
-Microbiome-friendly scikit-learn style data preprocessing and other utilities
+Microbiome-friendly scikit-learn style data preprocessing and other utilities.

-friendly guacamole is designed to integrate common microbiome datatypes and transformations with scikit-learn transformers and models.
+friendly-guacamole is designed to integrate common microbiome datatypes and transformations with scikit-learn transformers and models.
 ## Example